-The Information Technology sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 25.4%.
+The Information Technology sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 25.3%.
 At the industry level, 4 of the 6 industries in the sector are reporting (or have reported) year-over-year earnings growth.
-Three of these four industries are reporting (or have reported) double-digit growth: Semiconductors & Semiconductor Equipment (87%), Software (19%), and IT Services (12%).
-On the other hand, two industries have reported a year-over-year decline in earnings: Electronic Equipment, Instruments, & Components (-6%) and Communications Equipment (-6%).
+Three of these four industries are reporting (or have reported) double-digit growth: Semiconductors & Semiconductor Equipment (86%), Software (20%), and IT Services (12%).
+On the other hand, two industries reported a year-over-year decline in earnings: Electronic Equipment, Instruments, & Components (-6%) and Communications Equipment (-6%).

 At the company level, NVIDIA (\$6.12 vs. \$1.09) is the largest contributor to earnings growth for the sector.
-If this company were excluded, the blended (year-over-year) earnings growth rate for the Information Technology sector would fall to 11.1% from 25.4%.
+If this company were excluded, the blended (year-over-year) earnings growth rate for the Information Technology sector would fall to 11.3% from 25.3%.

 NVIDIA is also the largest contributor to earnings growth for the entire S&P 500.
-If this company were excluded, the blended earnings growth rate for the index would fall to 3.3% from 6.0%.
+If this company were excluded, the blended earnings growth rate for the index would fall to 3.3% from 5.9%.

-Consumer Discretionary: Amazon.com Is Largest Contributor to Year-Over-Year Growth
+Consumer Discretionary: Amazon.com Was Largest Contributor to Year-Over-Year Growth

-The Consumer Discretionary sector is reporting the fourth-highest (year-over-year) earnings growth rate of all eleven sectors at 24.7%.
-At the industry level, 6 of the 9 industries in the sector are reporting (or have reported) year-over-year earnings growth.
+The Consumer Discretionary sector reported the fourth-highest (year-over-year) earnings growth rate of all eleven sectors at 25.0%.
+At the industry level, 6 of the 9 industries in the sector reported year-over-year earnings growth.
 Five of these six industries reported double-digit growth: Leisure Products (6,025%), Broadline Retail (183%), Hotels, Restaurants, & Leisure (48%), Household Durables (23%), and Automobile Components (17%).
-On the other hand, three industries are reporting (or have reported) a year-over-year decline in earnings.
+On the other hand, three industries reported a year-over-year decline in earnings.
 Two of these three industries reported a double-digit decrease: Automobiles (-23%) and Distributors (-11%).

-At the company level, Amazon.com (\$0.98 vs. \$0.31) is the largest contributor to earnings growth for the sector.
-If this company were excluded, the blended (year-over-year) earnings growth rate for the Consumer Discretionary sector would fall to 2.7% from 24.7%.
+At the company level, Amazon.com (\$0.98 vs. \$0.31) was the largest contributor to earnings growth for the sector.
+If this company were excluded, the blended (year-over-year) earnings growth rate for the Consumer Discretionary sector would fall to 2.9% from 25.0%.